laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 6. Click any ROI on the list to highlight it on the video player and click *"Remove"* to eliminate it.
 7. Drag and drop the existing ROIs to reorder.

-When this tool is checked, the default behavior is negative, this is, if no ROI is defined the whole video area is considered a negative ROI.
+When this tool is checked, the default behavior is negative; if no ROI is defined, the whole video area is considered a negative ROI.

 Exclusive Regions of Interest
 -----------------------------